sekrupke/chatgpt-customer-app-experiment/README.md

 * incorrect docker-compose configuration for MySQL
 * thymeleaf bindings were not correct
   ![Incorrect Thymeleaf Bindings](./doc_images/thymeleaf_error.png)
-* Supplied source code skips out some html fields (e.g. last x table columns) for saving tokens
+* Supplied source code skips some html fields (e.g. last x table columns) for saving tokens
 * Required fields in edit form differ, only first 3 were marked as required

 # Styling of the Thymeleaf Website